SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/data-security-and-compliance/2022-07-22-envelope-encryption.markdown

 published_on: 2022-07-22 18:00:40 +0530
 tags: ["envelope-encryption", "data-protection", "root-key", "data-key"]
 categories: data-security-and-compliance
-featured: false
+featured: true
 hidden: false
 ---

-Before we get into *envelop encryption*, let's go over some of the fundamentals of encryption.
+Before we get into *envelop encryption*, let's go over some of the fundamentals of encryption/decyption.

 #### Key material